Open Letter

 Jan Rau, Leibniz Institute for Media Research, Germany

-Christina Hecht, Friedrich-Alexander-Universität Erlangen-Nürnberg, Deutschland
+Christina Hecht, Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany

 Katalin Fuzer, University of Pecs, Hungary

-Pearl Dykstra, Erasmus University Rotterdam, the Netherlands
+Pearl Dykstra, Erasmus University Rotterdam, The Netherlands

 Alicia Ernst, Johannes Gutenberg University of Mainz, Germany